myrat/ScreenSaver/README.md

-"# ScreenSaver"

-#ScreenSaver for Windows
+# ScreenSaver demo for Windows

-#ToDo
+## ToDo

--After long time running ScreenSaver shutdown PC
+* After long time running ScreenSaver shutdown PC
+* Ignore List: Don`t turnf off pc if running process have in list
+* and so many...